Schiphol Airport Bus

 The Amsterdam Travel Ticket

-Unlimited free subway, tram, and bus rides are provided when buying an Amsterdam Travel Ticket.
+Unlimited free subway, tram, and bus rides (including trips on Amsterdam Airport Express 397 and the Night Bus N97) are provided when buying an Amsterdam Travel Ticket.
 The Amsterdam Travel Ticket is probably the most popular choice among Amsterdam visitors.
 It is available for 1, 2, or 3 days and includes rides from and to the airport with the Airport Shuttle 397.
-The price of a 1-day Travel Ticket is 18€/19.20$, for 2 days is 24€/25.60$ and for 3 days 30€/32$.
+The price of a 1-day Travel Ticket is 20€/25$, for 2 days is 27€/33$, and for 3 days is 34€/41$.
 The ticket’s validity starts from the moment it is first used until the next morning (at 04:00 am).
-You can purchase an Amsterdam Travel Ticket online, at Connexxion ticket counters at Bus Platform B9, via the Schiphol vendors, or through the Holland Tourist Desk located at Schiphol Plaza near Arrivals 2.
+You can purchase an Amsterdam Travel Ticket online, via the Schiphol vendors, or through the Connexxion Ticket & Info point at bus platform B15-B19.
 Please keep in mind that you’ll have to swipe the ticket once entering and when exiting each public transit mode.

 Our Tip: Apart from the Amsterdam Travel Tickets, you can also opt for Amsterdam & Region Travel Tickets, allowing rides inside the city limits and in the Amsterdam region, as well as Holland Travel Tickets if you intend on traveling around the Netherlands.